I've been fascinated by this idea for women hikers ever since I saw a woman hiking the Pacific Crest Trail in a skirt that reached to her knees.

 And here's what I've dug up on this subject!

 I hope you'll share your experiences if you definitely DO or DO NOT like to hike in a skirt.
 I'd like to learn from your experiences.

-Maybe I'll even trade in my hiking pants!
+Based on what you post, maybe I'll even trade in my beloved hiking pants!